-In order to preserve the fragmentation-free nature of this contract, certain rules are enforced, and certain additional rules must be observed by the application.
-The rules that are enforced by the StackedMemory infrastructure are
+In order to preserve the fragmentation-free nature of this contract, certain rules are enforced by the infrastructure.
+Those rules are

 - 1. a nonroot StackedMemory area can only be entered by a schedulable when its allocation context is the same as the allocation context in which that StackedMemory area's object was created; - 2. a StackedMemory area may have at most one direct child in the scope stack that is a guest StackedMemory area; - 3. a guest StackedMemory area may not have a direct child area that is a host StackedMemory area; - 4. a host StackedMemory object cannot be created from another StackedMemory allocation context unless its backing store is allocated from that area's backing store; and - 5. a StackedMemory's allocation area cannot be resized if there are unfinalized guest StackedMemory allocation areas placed after it in the same backing store.